Faux Wood Tile

 - Damage from harsh chemicals

-There is no need for felt pads underneath your furniture.
+There is no need to install felt pads underneath your furniture to protect this variety of flooring, either.

 Generally, ceramic tile that looks like wood is less expensive than hardwood flooring.
 Like most things, there is always a range in pricing.
-You can expect to pay about $1.89 per square foot to just under $7 per square foot.
-It is always a good idea to purchase a little more tiling than you need in case of errors or accidents.
+You can expect to pay about $2-7 per square foot.
+It is always a good idea to purchase 10-15 percent more tiling than you need to allow for cutting, errors or accidents.

 Since ceramic tile that looks like wood has only recently begun to gain popularity, it's a good idea to shop around.
 While some large home improvement retailers carry tiles that look like wood, you may find more choices online.